rust-lang/rfcs/text/0000-generic-int.md

 ## Offering as a library

 Once const generics and specialisation are implemented and stable, almost all of this could be offered as a crate which offers `uint<N>` and `int<N>` types.
-I won't elaborate much on this because I feel that there are many other optimisations that can be added if this were a compiler feature, and that the standard library is simpler with them, but this is definitely worth adding here as an option.
+There are a couple downsides to this:

+* These library types won't unify with the existing `uN` and `iN` types, meaning that you'll still have to use macros to define impls for all integer types.
+* Until compiler support for enum optimisations is made available for external crates, the unused values for these types won't be usable for enum variants.
+* If the standard library were to eventually support generic integer literals, then these types would have to be built-in anyway.
+* The standard library won't be able to reap any of the benefits of these types, listed in the rest of the RFC.

 ## Going without